gnoll110/mail-stack/README.markdown

     sprinkle -c -s config/install.rb

-Extra options
+Extra options:
--t option runs as a test to see if it errors or not, but does no real changes -v option runs with verbose messages
+-t option runs as a test to see if it errors or not, but does no real changes.
+-v option runs with verbose messages.

 After you've waited for everything to run, you should have a provisioned slice.
 Go forth and install your custom configurations.